trcameron/FPML/README.md

 # FPML
-FPML is an acronym for Fourth order Parallelizable Modified Laguerre method.
-A collection of Fortran subroutines for computing the roots of a univariate polynomial is located in the module *fpml*, located in the src directory.
+FPML: Fourth-order Parallelizable Modified Laguerre method is a collection of Fortran subroutines for computing the roots of a univariate polynomial.
+All subroutines are located in the module *fpml* inside the src directory.

 ## Authors
 * [Thomas R. Cameron](https://thomasrcameron.com)